sadieedwin/incident-tracker-web-app/linuxadminpractice.md

     notifempty # Don’t rotate empty logs

-    create 0640 ubuntu adm # Create new logs with this permission and ownership
+    create 0640 ubuntu ubuntu # Create new logs with this permission and ownership

     }